Joined Stern 2007

 44 West Fourth Street, KMC 9-84

 New York, NY 10012

 Xavier Gabaix joined New York University Stern School of Business as an Associate Professor of Finance in September 2007.
+He is on leave starting September 1, 2016.
 Before joining NYU Stern, Professor Gabaix was an Associate Professor of Economics at the Massachusetts Institute of Technology.

 Professor Gabaix's research interests focus on asset pricing, executive pay, the causes and consequences of seemingly irrational behavior, the origins scaling laws in economics, and macroeconomics.
 His research has been published in many journals including the Journal of Finance, American Economic Review, Quarterly Journal of Economics and Nature.